 Well, Erply is the backbone of the inventory software solutions.
 Even if you would have Einstein as your warehouse keeper, I think the software still is much more capable.
 Inventory management is all about optimal resource allocation.

-What I especially value in enterprise management software and particularly in inventory applications, is the real time reporting that the headquarters get.
+What I especially value in enterprise management software and particularly in inventory applications, is the real-time reporting that the headquarters get.
 Until recently, most of the supply and stock knowledge belonged to salespeople and warehouse personnel.
 Now the management level people also have it, which gives huge possibilities for perfecting the business processes.

 Vendor-Managed Inventory is a highly useful business software service that really makes B2B partnerships more profitable for both parties.
-No sales opportunities lost, and no delays in manufacturing process.
+No sales opportunities lost, and no delays in the manufacturing process.
 The future is here, and the ones who get the new technology first, are on the winning side.